jblanchette/wc3v/README.md

 # Progress

-Most basic game functionality works - some showstopper errors are left in places where problems are still WIP.
+Most basic game functionality works - some show stopper errors are left in places where problems are still WIP.

-Patch `1.31` broke viewing of downloaded replays, so debbuging is difficult at the moment.
+Patch `1.31` broke viewing of downloaded replays, so debugging is difficult at the moment.

 ## Implemented